the1lab/1lab/src/Order/Base.lagda.md

 assumption that `Ob`{.Agda} is actually a set.
 Therefore, it might be the case that an identification between posets does _not_ correspond to an identification of the underlying types and one of the relation.
-However, since the "symmetric part" of $\le$, the relation iff.
+However, since the "symmetric part" of $\le$, the relation defined by

 $$
 x \sim y = (x \le y) \land (y \le x)